 Italian photographer Francesca Casciarri and Norwegian photographer Eirik Linder Aspelund first met at Magnum Photos in Paris as interns in 2001.
 Since 2004 they are signing their photographic works together with the acronym Calias.

 Calias work primarily in the field of social documentary photography and their latest project "We are Oslo" about identity and diversity in Oslo, was launched in autumn 2017 after two years of work.
-Since 2007 they have been working on a long term project about water conflicts, with a special focus on the consequences of big dams.
+Since 2007 they have been working on a long term project about water conflicts, with a special focus on the consequences of big dams on people and environment.
 This project, entitled "DamAge", has lead to collaborations with organizations like UNESCO, International Rivers, New Water Culture Foundation (FNCA), the Association for International Water Studies (FIVAS) and the Norwegian Institute for Water Research (NIVA).

 Calias have exhibited their works in the Museum of Contemporary Art (MACRO) in Rome, the Barcelona Maritime Museum, the Bassin de la Villette in Paris, the Oslo Museum, the Centro Cultural Tlatelolco in Mexico DF, the Italian Institute of Culture in Beijing and the French Cultural Center of Khartoum to name a few.
 Their reportages have been published in magazines and newspapers in numerous european countries.